DarvidTorres/mydocs/C/functions/functions.md

 }
 ```

-We use the identifier to invoke / call a function:
+Use the identifier to invoke / call a function and pass parameters (if were declared):

 Example: